Apartment List National Rent Report

 Overview

-Welcome to the October 2024 Apartment List National Rent Report.
-The national median rent dipped by 0.5% in September, as we turn the corner into the slow season for the rental market.
-The median rent nationally now stands at $1,405, and we’re likely to see that number continue to dip modestly through the remainder of the year.
+Welcome to the December 2024 Apartment List National Rent Report.
+The national median rent dipped by 0.8% in November, as we get further into the slow season for the rental market.
+Nationwide rent fell $12 to $1,382, and we’re likely to see that number dip one more time before the year ends.

 Since the second half of 2022, the seasonal declines in rent prices that take place during the fall and winter have been steeper than usual and seasonal increases of the spring and summer have been more mild.
 As a result, apartments are on average slightly cheaper today than they were one year ago.
-Year-over-year rent growth nationally currently stands at -0.7 percent and has now been in negative territory for over a year and a half.
-Despite this, the national median rent is still more than $200 per month higher than it was just a few years ago.
+Year-over-year rent growth nationally currently stands at -0.6 percent and has now been in negative territory for nearly a year and a half.
+Despite this, the national median rent is still about $200 per month higher than it was just a few years ago.

 Rent growth follows a seasonal pattern – prices tend to go up during the spring and summer and dip during the fall and winter.
-We have now transitioned between those seasons – August saw month-over-month rent growth flip from slightly positive to slightly negative, and now September has brought a second, sharper monthly decline.
-We are likely to see continued price dips of increasing magnitude in the coming months, as property owners offer modest discounts to fill vacancies during a time of year when fewer renters are looking to move.
+We have now transitioned between those seasons – November brought the fourth consecutive and largest monthly dip of the off-season.
+We are likely to see continued price dips to close out the year, as property owners offer modest discounts to fill vacancies during a time of year when fewer renters are looking to move.

-Interestingly, the timing of rental market seasonality has shifted slightly in the past two years.
+The timing of rental market seasonality has shifted slightly in the past two years.
 The fastest month-over-month rent growth occurred in March both this year and last, two months earlier than what was typical in pre-pandemic years.
-And monthly growth has flipped negative in August for the past two years, which is earlier than we normally expect.
+And monthly growth has flipped negative in August for the past two years, one month earlier than we normally expect.
 This slight shift in timing seems to largely reflect the ongoing sluggishness in the market.
 As an influx of new supply has collided with softer demand over the past two years, rents have increased only modestly during the peak moving season, and have seen more pronounced dips during the off-season.

-As a result, year-over-year rent growth nationally has been in negative territory since June 2023, and currently stands at -0.7 percent.
-In other words, the national median rent today is $10 per month cheaper than it was one year ago.
-But even though rent prices have been trending down for some time, the national median rent is just a few percentage points below its August 2022 peak, but still more than 20 percent higher than it was at the start of 2021.
+As a result, year-over-year rent growth nationally has been in negative territory since June 2023, and currently stands at -0.6 percent, a level where it has been hovering fairly consistently for the past year.
+In dollar terms, the national median rent today is $9 per month cheaper than it was one year ago.
+It’s important to keep in mind though, that despite rent prices trending down for some time, the national median rent is just a few percentage points below its August 2022 peak, but still more than 20 percent higher than it was at the start of 2021.

 Rent CPI remains elevated, but is no longer a blocker for the Fed